toeverything/blocksuite/packages/docs/core-packages.md

 ![block-std-data-flow](./images/block-std-data-flow.png)

-As an overview, this standard block library follows a [unidirectional data flow](./unidirectional-data-flow).
+As an overview, this standard block library follows a [CRDT-native data flow](./crdt-native-data-flow).
 The editor state is treated as some kind of immutable data structure.
 When you want to change the editor state, you should create a command and dispatch it to the editor.
 A new editor state will be applied and the UI will be updated accordingly.

 Each part of the data flow contains some modules to make sure the system works correctly.
 They are: